If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Sf2devoption.png

-This mode will load up one of the four implemented level types with the second "player" spawned and no enemies present.
-It also contains the interesting option to choose which Nintendo employee you are before the level loads.
+This mode will load up one of the four implemented level types, with the second player Arwing spawned, and no enemies present.
+There is also an option to choose which Nintendo employee you are before the level loads.

 Training Mode